CDCgov/prime-simplereport/README.md

 Once those dependencies are installed, follow these steps to get the app up and running:

 1. Clone this repository: `git clone git@github.com:CDCgov/prime-simplereport.git`
-1. Run `yarn install` in the root of the repository to install pre-commit hooks using lefthook
+2. Run `yarn install` in the root of the repository to install pre-commit hooks using lefthook
-1. Run `cp .env.sample .env` in the root of the repository, then obtain the needed secrets from Azure or another developer.
+3. Run `cp .env.sample .env` in the root of the repository, then obtain the needed secrets from Azure or another developer.
 Be sure to set the `OKTA_API_KEY` environment variable.
 You can generate an API token for yourself by logging into the Okta Preview [admin panel](https://hhs-prime-admin.oktapreview.com) and going into Security > API > Tokens.
-1. Run `sudo vim /etc/hosts` (or use your editor of choice) and add a line to the bottom with the following contents and save: `127.0.0.1 localhost.simplereport.gov`
+4. Run `sudo vim /etc/hosts` (or use your editor of choice) and add a line to the bottom with the following contents and save: `127.0.0.1 localhost.simplereport.gov`
-1. Follow these steps from GitHub for [authenticating to the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
+5. Follow these steps from GitHub for [authenticating to the container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
-1. Run `yarn start` in the root of the repository to start the app
+6. Run `yarn start` in the root of the repository to start the app
+7. Make your user a support admin by assigning yourself the `SR-DEV-ADMINS` group in Okta Preview.
-1. When the frontend and backend builds are complete, visit https://localhost.simplereport.gov/app
+8. When the frontend and backend builds are complete, visit https://localhost.simplereport.gov/app

+You should see the support admin page.
+The application does not yet start with any seed data, so you'll need to add your own organization and facilities.
+You can create your first org at https://localhost.simplereport.gov/app/sign-up.

 #### Notes
 Make sure docker has access to enough resources on your local machine.
 You'll know it doesn't if you get an error from any of your containers similar to this: